oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Atlantis|EMEA|2023-05-01|2099-12-31
 Phobos|Mars|2000-01-01|2099-12-31

-Then [Atlantis](#atlantis) is a node with two parents and the standard hierarchical transformations disregarding the validity properties and consider both equally valid.
+Then [Atlantis](#atlantis) is a node with two parents.
+The standard hierarchical transformations disregard the validity properties and consider both equally valid.
 The entities Mars and Phobos cannot be reached from the root node Sales and hence are orphans.

 Mars and Phobos can be made descendants of the root node by adding a relationship.
 Note the collection-valued segment of the `ParentNavigationProperty` appears at the end of the resource path and the subsequent single-valued segment appears in the payload before the `@bind`:
 ```json